sftpgo/docs/docs/tutorials/oauth2-smtp-imap.md

 - **"Invalid redirect URI"**: The redirect URI in the provider must exactly match `https://<your-sftpgo-url>/web/admin/oauth2/redirect`.
 Check for trailing slashes and protocol (http vs https).
 - **Google "App not verified" warning**: For external apps in testing mode, only test users added to the OAuth consent screen can authorize.
 Publish the app to remove this restriction.
 - **Microsoft tenant errors**: Ensure the tenant ID matches your Azure AD directory.
 For personal Microsoft accounts, use `consumers` as the tenant.
+- **Microsoft `AUTHENTICATE failed` (IMAP) or `535 5.7.3 Authentication unsuccessful` (SMTP) despite a successful token refresh**: the token was issued correctly but Exchange Online rejected it because the signing-in user that authorized the OAuth flow has no access to the mailbox configured in the action's **Username** field.
+Revoke the previous consent from [My Apps](https://myapps.microsoft.com/) and re-run **Get**, signing in as the mailbox owner — or as a delegate with Full Access (IMAP) or Send As (SMTP) on the shared mailbox.
+The previous refresh token is bound to the wrong identity and must be replaced.
 - **Token expiration**: Client secrets in Azure AD expire.
 When they do, create a new secret and update it in SFTPGo.
 The refresh token itself is renewed automatically.